Unboxing LLMs > loading...

 Multi-Query RAG

-4. Aggregates and deduplicates the results
+4. Merge the retrieved results intelligently.

 Re-Ranking RAG